 I had to pep-talk myself into not breaking it off.

-Well, it turns out Pilau isn’t really that difficult.
+Well, it turns out Pilau / Pulao (how do you spell it?!) isn’t really that difficult.
 It’s actually quite simple.
 I can probably name 5 other Pakistani dishes I find more difficult than Pilau.
-Which is a relief, because A. my husband likes my Pilau, B. I do not like Biryani and C. I don’t plan on cooking Biryani in the near future.
-I probably would have regretted cancelling the marriage because of the whole Pilau business.
+Which is a relief, because A. my husband really likes my Pilau, B. I do not like Biryani half as much as Pilau and C. I don’t plan on cooking Biryani in the near future.
+I probably would have regretted cancelling the marriage because of all this.

-Also, I used this chicken broth recipe as the base for the Pilau instead of water.
-It definitely adds a deeper dimension of flavour and richness to the Pilau.
-If you have the time, I highly recommend going through the extra effort of making the broth the day before, especially since the ‘extra effort’ is just letting the broth simmer on the stovetop without as much as a peep.
+Also, I used this chicken stock/broth recipe as the base for the Pilau instead of water.
+It definitely adds a deeper dimension of flavour and richness.
+If you have the time, I highly recommend going through the extra effort of making the broth the day before, especially since the ‘extra effort’ is just letting the broth simmer on the stove-top without as much as a peep.

 I’ve included some pictures of the cooking process as I understand this isn’t an easy dish, especially since it isn’t just a matter of dumping everything into one pot and having it magically transform into a meal.
 Due to the time of day when I cooked, some of the pictures aren’t very clear and some were so bad I couldn’t post them!
 But if you have any more questions, do ask.